 ng-eNB

+For the purposes of the present document, the following terms and definitions given in 3GPP TS 23.122 [39] apply:

+Subscribed SNPN

 2 General description

 The CBS service is analogous to the Teletex service offered on television, in that like Teletex, it permits a number of unacknowledged general CBS messages to be broadcast to all receivers within a particular region.
 CBS messages are broadcast to defined geographical areas known as cell broadcast areas.
-These areas may comprise of one or more cells, or may comprise the entire PLMN.
-Individual CBS messages will be assigned their own geographical coverage areas by mutual agreement between the information provider and the PLMN operator.
+These areas may comprise of one or more cells, or may comprise the entire PLMN or SNPN.
+Individual CBS messages will be assigned their own geographical coverage areas by mutual agreement between the information provider and the PLMN or SNPN operator.
 CBS messages may originate from a number of Cell Broadcast Entities (CBEs), which are connected to the Cell Broadcast Centre.
 CBS messages are then sent from the CBC to the cells, in accordance with the CBS's coverage requirements.

 A CBS page comprises of 82 octets, which, using the default character set, equates to 93 characters.
 Other Data Coding Schemes may also be used, as described in 3GPP TS 23.038 [3].
 Up to 15 of these pages may be concatenated to form a CBS messagee.
 Each page of such CBS message will have the same message identifier (indicating the source of the message), and the same serial number.
 Using this information, the MS/UE is able to identify and ignore re-broadcasts of already received messages.